bobf/postmortem/README.md

 end
 ```

-A log entry is very time an email is sent.
+A log entry is written every time an email is sent.
 Load the path provided in the log entry in your browser to launch _PostMortem_:

 ### Clearing the inbox